afalkenb/arduino/README.md

 ## CURRENT CONSIDERATIONS
-1. how many carts have winches?
-2. right now (7/8/2020) in terms of the code, the water is not in the code at all.
+- right now (7/8/2020) in terms of the code, the water is not in the code at all.
     I think a good plan for this is jsut to have the technitian turn on the water by just pushing the button on the pump.... thats easier for me at least.
-3. emergency stop procedures..... do we need them in the code?
+- emergency stop procedures..... do we need them in the code?
 I think it is totally fine to just have the technitian push the emergency switch on the generator if something goes wrong ...... thoughts??????
-4. I dont know how to made the master cart a "slave" to the ground station and a "master" to all the other carts.... could we possibly just have the start button on the master cart itself? no thats kind of dumb. the tech would get sprayed with water and that is kind of dangerous.